Feds passed up chance to lock in more Pfizer vaccine doses

-WASHINGTON (AP) — President Donald Trump aims to take credit Tuesday for the speedy development of forthcoming coronavirus vaccines, even as his administration is coming under scrutiny for failing to lock in a chance to buy millions of additional doses of one of the leading contenders.
+WASHINGTON (AP) — President Donald Trump’s administration is facing new scrutiny Tuesday after failing to lock in a chance to buy millions of additional doses of Pfizer’s coronavirus vaccine, which has shown to be highly effective against COVID-19.

-That decision could delay the delivery of a second batch of doses until manufacturer Pfizer fulfills other international contracts.
+That decision could delay the delivery of a second batch of doses until Pfizer fulfills other international contracts.

-The revelation, confirmed Monday by people familiar with the matter, came on the eve of Trump’s plans to host a White House summit aimed at celebrating the expected approval of the first vaccine later this week.
-His administration is seeking to tamp down public skepticism over the vaccine and secure a key component of the president’s legacy.
+The revelation comes as Trump’s plans to host a White House summit aimed at celebrating the expected approval of the first vaccine later this week.
+His administration is seeking to tamp down public skepticism over the vaccine and secure a key component of the Republican president’s legacy.

 The focus was to be on the administration’s plans to distribute and administer the vaccine, but officials from President-elect Joe Biden’s transition team, which will oversee the bulk of the largest vaccination program in the nation’s history once he takes office Jan.
 20, were not invited.